What is Amateur Radio?

 For most people, the word Amateur Radio may be construed to mean some form of CB radio.
 Wrong!

 Whilst CB is very popular it is also limited to very low power and just two bands of 40 channels each using either the UHF band or HF on the 27 MHz band.
 CB radio may be suitable for short-distance casual conversations where the operators are a few kilometres from each other but not much more than that.
-Using the South Coast Repeater network you can, for example, use a radio in Cooma and speak with another amateur in Batemans Bay, Eden, or Bega with the press of a button.
-In fact, you can use your radio to contact any area in Australia or the world from the radio in your hand without the limitation of distance!
+Using an Amateur Radio network you can, for example, use a radio in Cooma and speak with another amateur in Batemans Bay, Eden, or Bega with the press of a button.
+In fact, you can use your radio in your hand to contact just about any other amateur in Australia or the world without the limitation of distance!

 Amateur radio operators have access to dozens of bands from as low as HF (and even lower!), through VHF, UHF, and into microwave frequencies each with as many effective channels as can be squeezed into the available space and operating on much higher power levels.
 Amateur Bands are actually not defined in terms of channels, instead, they are simply defined as segments of the radio spectrum, within which amateurs can use any frequency at all within reason.